UltraCart/rest_api_v2_sdk_csharp/docs/OrderApi.md

 <a name="generatepackingslipalldc"></a>
 # **GeneratePackingSlipAllDC**
-> OrdersResponse GeneratePackingSlipAllDC (string orderId)
+> OrderPackingSlipResponse GeneratePackingSlipAllDC (string orderId)

 Generate a packing slip for this order across all distribution centers.